KQLA: History

 KQLA went on the air at 6 p.m. on February 14, 1986, with a Top 40 format, and competed against (now sister station) KJCK-FM and KMKF.
 (The station actually began airing construction sounds on February 12, while also conducting initial transmitter tests and generating curiosity in the community about its unannounced future format.)
 It was owned by Kaw Valley Broadcasting Company.
 KQLA originally began broadcasting on 103.9 MHz at 3,000 Watts and was branded "Q-104" (an approximation of the original frequency).
 The station was an affiliate of The Rockin' America Top 30 Countdown, hosted by Scott Shannon.
 On June 7, 1994, KQLA switched frequencies with KNZA, a station in Hiawatha located on 103.5 MHz.
 With the frequency change, KQLA shifted their format to hot adult contemporary.
 KQLA was sold to Platinum Broadcasting (KJCK-FM's owners) on August 1, 1997.
 Later, the station began airing "Young AC" programming from ABC Radio, which was satellite-fed.
 This lasted until 2005, when the owners cut the satellite feed and focused on local DJs, and moved towards a mainstream adult contemporary format.

 KQLA was the local affiliate for "Intelligence for Your Life" with John Tesh, Tom Kent's programs ("Your Request Show", "The Tom Kent Program", "My 70's Show", and "The Ultimate Party"), "The 70's with Steve Goddard", "American Top 10 with Casey Kasem", "American Gold with Dick Bartley", and "The Retro Pop Reunion with Joe Cortese".
 During its tenure as an AC station, KQLA played Christmas music between Thanksgiving and Christmas Day.

 On October 6, 2011, Platinum Broadcasting announced it was ceasing operations and that KQLA, along with its sister stations, would be sold to Hays-based Eagle Communications, pending FCC approval.
 The sale was approved on December 15, 2011.

 On July 25, 2013, KQLA dropped its Adult Contemporary format and began stunting with Christmas music.
 On July 29, at 6 a.m., after playing "The Christmas Song" by Al Jarreau, KQLA flipped to country, branded as "Q Country 103.5."
+The first country song was "Red Solo Cup" at Midnight July 29th, 2013.

 KQLA serves as the Manhattan affiliate for The Bobby Bones Show in morning drive, Rick Thomas in middays, operations manager Dan Michaels in afternoons, and Kate at night.

+After the passing of Rick Thomas in 2026...DJ Dan moved Kate back to Middays and brought in former KSU Student and past intern Paxton Gordon for nights.